We’re a social enterprise working to increase women’s participation in the steel industry

-To connect members and stakeholders within the Australian steel industry and provide effective education, training, coaching, and mentorship opportunities that increase the accessibility of leadership positions for women.
+To connect members and stakeholders across the Australian steel industry and provide practical, effective education, training, mentorship, and coaching that creates pathways to long-term career success and leadership opportunities for women.

 the steel chicks community